wenytang-ms/vscode-mcp-server/README.md

 A Visual Studio Code extension that allows Claude and other MCP clients to code directly in VS Code!
 Inspired by [Serena](https://github.com/oraios/serena), but using VS Code's built-in capabilities.
 This is currently far simpler than Serena, but it works!
 Note that this extension uses the streamable HTTP API, not the SSE API.

 This extension can allow for execution of shell commands.
 This means that there is a potential security risk, so use with caution, and ensure that you trust the MCP client that you are using and that the port is not exposed to anything.
+Authentication would help, but as the MCP authentication spec is still in flux, this has not been implemented for now.

+PRs are welcome!

 ## Server Toggle Functionality